Sequential-Parallel Duality in Prefix Scannable Models: Discussion and Conclusion

+This algorithmic lens offers a framework for analysing and designing future models.
+For example, concurrent work on ``log linear attention'' \citep{guo2025loglinearattention} also fits this view, proposing a linear-attention mechanism with $\log n$ memory, structured state, and an efficient chunkwise-parallel primitive.

-We introduce \textit{sequential-parallel duality}, a fundamental property shared by a broad class of sequence models that support parallel training and sequential inference.
-All of the recently proposed efficient sequence models belong to this class, with an additional property that their inference time is linear.
-We further propose a formal characterization of these inference-efficient, sequential-parallel models by demonstrating that they are all computable by using the classic parallel prefix scan algorithm with a model-specific associative aggregation operator.
-This motivate us to formally define and analyze the class of such ``\textit{parallel scannable models}'' (PSMs).
+\textbf{Conclusion.} We formalise \emph{sequential–parallel duality}: models that train in parallel yet decode sequentially.
+Recent efficient sequence models exhibit this duality and achieve linear-time inference.
+We characterise them as instances of the classic parallel prefix-scan with a model-specific operator, motivating and analysing the broader class of \emph{parallel scannable models} (PSMs).
 In particular, we go beyond existing examples of PSMs by defining and empirically studying a novel sequence model based on \textit{non-associative} aggregators.
 Our experiments suggest that such model may have benefits in length generalization for some tasks, and opens avenues of exploring this design space in light of specific applications.
 Overall, this provides an insightful unification of efficient sequence models, that cannot be found in any prior work.